 Dear Prospective Students,

-The UMSOM is part of the University of Maryland Baltimore (UMB) campus that is home to seven professional schools and the UM Medical Center.
+The UMSOM is part of the University of Maryland Baltimore (UMB) campus that is home to seven professional schools and the University of Maryland Medical Center (UMMC).
 UMB is part of the Baltimore-Washington biomedical research corridor that includes major government, industry and academic centers.
 This location provides students with collaborative opportunities and direct exposure to career paths significantly enhance post-graduate success.
 Indeed, MMI graduates have taken leadership roles in all of these sectors.

 Please don't hesitate to contact me with any questions; I am always glad to discuss our program and how it may fit into your professional career plans.